Yarrawonga Weir Power Station

 Yarrawonga Weir Power Station is a hydroelectric power station at Lake Mulwala on the Murray River, Victoria, Australia.
 Yarrawonga Weir has a generating capacity of 9.5 MW of electricity.

-It is a run-of-the-river generator with two Kaplan turbines each with capacity to generate 4.75 MW.
+It is a run-of-the-river generator with two Kaplan turbines each with a capacity to generate 4.75 MW.
 It was commissioned in 1994 and connects to the Victorian electricity grid at 22 kV.